cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 ### Sub-protocols

-The sub-protocols described herein should be implemented in a "Fungible Token Atomic Swap" module with access to a bank module and to the IBC routing module.
+The sub-protocols described herein should be implemented in a "Fungible Token Swap" module with access to a bank module and to the IBC routing module.

 ```ts
 function createSwap(request MakeSwap) {